 In the Old Testament’s Mosaic law, God created a Sabbath Day, a seventh day of rest for the people of Israel.
-They neglected the Sabbath, but by the time of Christ, they had gone to the other extreme and created many overly scrupulous rules in order to keep the Sabbath correctly.
+However, they neglected the Sabbath.
+By the time of Christ, they had gone to the other extreme and created many overly scrupulous rules to keep the Sabbath correctly.

-I remember growing up in the ’70s in a steel mill town where the air pollution was so bad, we would often physically choke from the yellow, pungent fog of sulfur dioxide that would settle on our community, often on a weekly basis.
-And because of out-of-control water pollution, the Cuyahoga River in Cleveland literally caught on fire a dozen times in the ’60s until anyone decided to care.3 Just like the ancient Israelites neglected the Sabbath, so too we neglected our duty to oversee the earth that God put in our charge.
+I remember growing up in the ’70s in a steel mill town.
+The air pollution was so bad that we would often physically choke from the yellow, pungent fog of sulfur dioxide.
+It would settle on our community, often on a weekly basis.
+Additionally, because of out-of-control water pollution, the Cuyahoga River in Cleveland literally caught on fire a dozen times in the ’60s.
+It wasn’t until someone decided to care that changes were made.
+Just like the ancient Israelites neglected the Sabbath, we too neglected our duty to oversee the earth that God put in our charge.

 But now we have swung the other way.
 We have become so scrupulous with “saving the earth” that it is no longer the earth existing for our benefit; it is now we who exist for the earth’s benefit.
 In other words, we have become the earth’s servants instead of the earth becoming our servant as originally intended.
 As Jesus told the Jews of His day, “The Sabbath was made for man, not man for the Sabbath.”4 I would say, as a corollary of that, the earth was made for man, not man for the earth.